Courses & Units

 This unit consists of two parts: advanced fluid and thermal.
 In the fluid part, you will explore the governing equations of incompressible viscous fluid flow in differential form and investigate a range of topics such as laminar and turbulent flow in boundary layers, pipes and channels.
 Compressible flow theory is introduced and used to solve problems involving compressible shock waves, flow choking, and flows involving friction and heat transfer.
 You will also learn applied methods in computational fluid dynamics and complete a major design assignment focused on sustainability with an emphasis on efficiency and loss minimisation in fluidic systems.

-In the thermal part, you will explore the advanced power cycles, refrigeration cycles, gas mixture and psychometrics for evaluating air-conditioning system.
+Thermal engineering will explore the advanced power cycles, refrigeration cycles, gas mixture and psychometrics for evaluating air-conditioning system.
 The thermal part should develop students’ ability to observe, formulate and solve problems in applied thermodynamics.
-It also provides an essential foundation for persons intending to continue with postgraduate research and development work in the field
+It also provides an essential foundation for persons intending to continue with postgraduate research and development work in the field.

 |Unit name||Advanced Fluid and Thermal Engineering|